 Perfection is in the eye of the beholder.

-When I started my first blog (I've had a few...), I re-wrote my very first blog post 47 different time (I'm not joking...).
-The pictures needed to be professional quality, the writing need to be worthy of a New York Best Sellers Author, and my website itself needed to be Martha Stewart worthy.
+When I started my first blog (I've had a few...), I re-wrote my very first blog post 47 different times (I'm not joking...).
+The pictures needed to be professional quality, the writing needed to be worthy of a New York Best Sellers Author, and my website itself needed to be Martha Stewart worthy.

 Here's the reality, my first blog post was mediocre at best, the photos well let's just say that my first smart phone took better pictures.
 My website, well it was loud, busy, and confusing.

 I was nowhere near the blogger I am now.
 Not because I wasn't capable back then, I just needed the experience, knowledge, and the mistakes to be the person I am today.